lisaong/diec/day4/README.md

 ## Initial data collection
 In this section, you will collect data for your own micro:bit gesture.

-1. Connect the Micro:bit to your laptop using USB, find the serial port path associated with device.
-This will be unique to your laptop.
+1. Find the serial port path associated with micro:bit

+   a.
+With the micro:bit **disconnected**:

-   On MacOS, you can use `ls /dev/cu.usbmodem*`.
+       On MacOS, use `ls /dev/cu.*`

-   On Windows, you can find the path from Device Manager
+       On Windows, open Device Manager and expand "Ports (COM & LPT)"

+   b.
+Connect the micro:bit:

+       On MacOS, use `ls /dev/cu.*`, you should see a path that looks similar to `/dev/cu.usbmodemXXXX`

+       On Windows, a new COMXX node should appear under "Ports (COM & LPT)"

-2. Edit acquire_data.py, update COMPORT to your path:
+2. Edit acquire_data.py, update COMPORT to the path found in step 1:

    On MacOS:
     ```